YuaShizuki/pyancillary/README.md

 pyancillary
 ===========

-Pyancillary is async networking library for python, best performance is on pypy
+Pyancillary is async networking library for python, best performs on pypy.

+why?
+---
+pyancillary is multiprocess and concurent